anir333/Infrastructure2/README.md

-- Final Project: Piano Tiles; by Anir Aoulad Haddou Saddik - ACS104A
----
+# FINAL PROJECT

-# Piano Tiles Game using Arduino
+## Piano Tiles Game with an LCD display

-## Overview
+- **Overview**

-This project is an implementation of a Piano Tiles game using an Arduino, an LCD display, and an expansion shield with various components.
+  - This project is an implementation of a Piano Tiles game using an Arduino, an LCD display, and an expansion shield with various components.
 The game involves pressing buttons corresponding to the tiles displayed on the LCD screen within a certain time limit.
 It also includes a melody that plays during the game and updates the score based on the player's performance.

+- **Materials**
+  1. Arduino UNO
+  2. Multifunctional Expansion Shield
+  3. Small and Long Breadboard
+  4. Buttons (on expansion shield)
+  5. Potentiometer
+  6. LCD display 16x2 // two rows of 16 segments each
+  7. One Resistor for the LCD display LED
+  9. Jump Wires
+  10. Buzzer

 ## Features

-- **LCD Display**: Shows the game tiles and game status.
+- **LCD Display**: Shows the game tiles as they move downwards.
-- **Button Detection**: Detects button presses to interact with the game.
+- **Button Detection**: Detects button presses to interact with the game tiles.
-- **Buzzer**: Plays melodies and sound effects.
+- **Buzzer**: Plays melodies and error sound effects during the game.
-- **LED Control**: Indicates game status and button presses.
+- **LED Control**: Indicates button presses (correct/wrong).
-- **8-Segment Display**: Shows game speed and score.
+- **8-Segment Display**: Shows the time left for the game in seconds and the score.
 - **ADC (Potentiometer)**: Used to select game speed.
 - **Timers and Interrupts**: Manages game timing and button press detection.
-- **Serial Communication**: Logs game data for debugging.
+- **Serial Communication**: Logs game data at the end with JavaFX UI.

-## Components

-- Arduino Uno
-- LCD Display
-- Expansion Shield
-- Buttons (S1, S2, S3)
-- LEDs (D1 - D4)
-- Buzzer
-- 8-Segment Display
-- Potentiometer

 ## Libraries Used

 - `util/delay.h`
 - `usart.h`
 - `stdlib.h`
-- `stdio.h`
 - `string.h`
 - `avr/io.h`
 - `avr/interrupt.h`